-In the experiments, any deviation from the correct parse was considered an error, even if it was "almost" correct (though the evaluation method could just as easily use a
+In the experiments, any deviation from the correct parse was considered an error, even if it was "almost" correct (though the evaluation method could just as easily use a more sophisticated analysis).
+Hence, parsers that provide richer information will generally be less robust than parsers that return less

-Table 2.
-Estimated robustness of the GTA parser on 100 000 words.
-All figures are given in percent.
-Estimated accuracy on error-free text was 89%.
+Table 9: Estimated and actual robustness of the GTA parser on 14 000 words of manually annotated text.
+All figures are given in per cent.
+Parser accuracy with no errors inserted was 89%.